bloominstituteoftechnology/Precourse/Lesson2-Intro-to-JS/homework/feynmanWritingPrompts.md

-Feynman Writing Prompts - In a seprate text file that you create, write out explanations of the following concepts like you are explaining it to a 12 year old.
+# Feynman Writing Prompts - Homework 1

+In a seprate text file that you create, write out explanations of the following concepts like you are explaining it to a 12 year old.
 Doing this will help you quickly discover any holes in your understanding.
 Ask your questions on Slack.

 Variables: are placeholders we use to store things we want to reference later